kodemeister/X584/README.md

 * Support for full 9-bit microinstruction set.
 * Displaying and editing current microprocessor state.
 * Integrated debugger with support for step-by-step execution and breakpoints.
-* Conditional execution via special comment syntax.
+* Conditional execution via control flow statements.

 ## Building from source